-Instagram is also the place where you’re most likely to get translated by someone else (which of course it’s fine, as long as credits are given).
+Instagram is also the place where you’re most likely to get translated by someone else (which of course it’s fine, as long as proper credits -tag and quote in the caption- are given).

-Some artists would just make 2 profiles for each language and linke them up in the bio (like some people link their personal profile), but the most common and easy solution is to make short comics and to post all the versions of the comic together, like Sashotso.art does.
-This is, in my opinion, the right way to do it, even if of course it can only be done if your comics are very short (up to 3 panels long).
+Some artists make a profile for each language and linke them up in the bio, but the most common and easy solution is to make short comics and to post all the versions of the comic together, like Sashotso.art does.
+This is, in my opinion, the right way to do it on Instagram, even if of course it can only be done if your comics are very short (up to 3 panels long).

-Other artists put a disclaimer in their profile announcing that they speak this or that language (you can show which languages you speak) and then proceed and publish the different versions of the comic in different posts, which I think it’s the wrong way to do it, as people that will come visit your profile will find a lot of replicated posts and will end up clicking on a post with a language they don’t understand and leave.
+Other artists put a disclaimer in their profile announcing that they speak this or that language and then proceed to publish different versions of the comic in different posts, which I think it’s the wrong way to do it, as people that will come visit your profile will find a lot of duplicated posts or will end up clicking on a post with a language they don’t understand and leave.

 My comics are pretty long for being stripcomics (sometimes the 10 panels that Instagram allows isn’t enough) so unfortunately I can’t really use the ‘all comics at once’ strategy.

 I was also upset for not being able to connect actively with other comic artists in French or Italian.
-Networking is a staple and it’s fundamental to connect with fellow artists to avoid huge mistakes, collab and so on, like I explained before.
-As an italian I want to connect with other italian comic artists and as someone who has been living in France for the past 10 years I would die to connect with people here or, let’s say, go to a french comic convention T_T
+Networking is a staple in the art business and it connecting with fellow artists is a critical point in everyone’s career, like I explained before.
+As an italian I need to connect with other italian comic artists and as someone who has been living in France for the past 10 years I must be able, for exemple, to attend conventions here, and for this I need a french audience.

 THE SOLUTION I FOUND

 The idea of starting a new french or italian kotopopi account from scratch was just appalling to me.
-After all the efforts that I made to grow my audiences here and there and at the same time keep up with several series at a time there was no way I was going to start all over again.
+After all the efforts that I made to grow my audiences here and there and to keep up with several series at a time there was no way I was going to do it all over again.

-I had noticed before that there were some sort of ‘Instagram alliances’ forming.
+I had noticed in the past that there were some sort of ‘Instagram alliances’ forming.
 Group of influencers or artists coming together to collab and give each other shout outs through a common hashtag, for exemple.

 What if the same principle could be applied to a group of artists with a shared goal and taken to the next level?

-I started noticing that I wasn’t the same multilingual artist facing this issue.
-So I made a list of people that would be interested in joining a group and kind of ‘cut the effort short’ by sharing the workload in terms of posting, managing and promoting.
+I started noticing that I wasn’t the only polyglot artist facing this issue.
+So I made a list of people that would be interested in joining a group and kind of ‘cut the effort short’ by sharing the workload in terms of posting, managing and promoting a new account.

-Today we are a group of 7 italian comic artists translating their comics in Italian and trying to connect with the italian artists community and with an italian public.
+Today we are a group of 7 italian comic artists for ‘Tomato Comics’ and 4 french speaking artists for ‘Croque BD’ translating their comics and trying to connect with their respective audiences.

 Now that you know that there are other comics markets beyond the Asian and American one you might be interested in knowing what options are there for creators in these languages.